doc4d/4d-web-studio/docs/design-webforms/components.md

 To display or hide an element, click the eye icon.

+### Crafting your own components

+You can turn your components into reusable chunks by saving them as *crafted components*.

+A crafted component includes the initial component's:
+* child components and styles, including CSS classes
+* event configuration

+Any component can be saved as crafted component, except for the Webform component.

+To create a crafted component:

+1. Select the element you want to turn into a crafted component.
+2. In the **Tooltip**, click **...** and select **Save as craft**.
+3. (Optional) Enter a name for the crafted component.
+4. Click **Add**.

+The newly crafted component is now available in the **Crafts** section and can be moved to the Canvas.

 ### Templates

 Templates are a great way to jump-start your building process.
 4D offers templates to help you design things more quickly.
 These templates come as-is and may require customization.